 The brighter period of the year lasts for 2.2 months, from June 22 to August 28, with an average daily incident shortwave energy per square meter above 4.8 kWh.
-The brightest day of the year is July 28, with an average of 5.1 kWh.
+The brightest month of the year in Medellín is July, with an average of 5.1 kWh.

 The darker period of the year lasts for 2.1 months, from October 4 to December 6, with an average daily incident shortwave energy per square meter below 3.8 kWh.
-The darkest day of the year is October 30, with an average of 3.5 kWh.
+The darkest month of the year in Medellín is November, with an average of 3.6 kWh.

 For the purposes of this report, the geographical coordinates of Medellín are 6.252 deg latitude, -75.564 deg longitude, and 4,921 ft elevation.

 The topography within 2 miles of Medellín contains large variations in elevation, with a maximum elevation change of 2,165 feet and an average elevation above sea level of 5,146 feet.
 Within 10 miles contains large variations in elevation (5,748 feet).
 Within 50 miles also contains extreme variations in elevation (12,037 feet).